KenV99/service.ipcdatastore/docs/script.module.ipc.rst

     with the way the server then accesses that object, I highly recommend that the path to the exposed object be placed in the PYTHONPATH by using sys.path as shown.

-These can be then used on the client, again using the default configuration as:
+These can be then used on the client, again using the default configuration as an example:

 ::

-    import os
-    import sys
-    import xbmcaddon
     from ipc.ipcclient import IPCClient

     myclient = IPCClient()